Bills Digest No. 32, 2024-25

 Establishment of Fee-Free TAFE

-In Labor’s 2018 Budget reply speech, Bill Shorten promised that a Labor government would ‘cover all up-front fees of 100,000 TAFE places, in our first term, in high priority sectors.’
+In Labor’s 2018 Budget reply speech, Bill Shorten promised that a Labor Government would ‘cover all up-front fees of 100,000 TAFE places, in our first term, in high priority sectors.’

-The 2024–25 Budget contained an extra $88.8 million over three years toward 20,000 new fee-free training places (p.
+The 2024–25 Budget contained an extra $88.8 million over 3 years toward 20,000 new fee-free training places ‘… in courses relevant to the construction sector and delivered through TAFEs and industry registered training organisations’ (p.
 74).

 The Department of Employment and Workplace Relations website currently states that overall the Government and the states have partnered to deliver over $1.5 billion funding for 500,000 Fee-Free TAFE and VET places over 2023 to 2026.